 The “launch” of this was fairly underwhelming.
 I didn’t have much planned outside of just emailing a few people about it and sharing it on Twitter.
 The feedback was mixed.
 Most people were confused by the positioning of the whole thing.
 “You’re launching a time machine…from the future?
 What?”.

 It took a lot of explaining and time investment before the “AHHHHHH I get it now” moment, and most people didn’t get that far.

 In hindsight I got too carried away with the world building and fleshing out the complex narrative and forgot that the main reason why people watch any video is that the video itself is entertaining!

 I underestimated how hard it would be to tell a story in an interesting and compelling way.
 Even with my relatively optimized animation process it was taking a long time to write, animate and edit each episode.

 Ultimately, after making a few videos, I decided to scrap the project and repurpose all of the content into a more traditional blog format (which is why this blog exists).

 Interestingly, the first day that this blog went live…. the post about starting an automated business for some friends got more traffic than the same Virtual Reality Time Machine video got in three months!

-This project was still super fun to work on and I don't regret it for a second.
-I still may use the charecter rigs for the occasional video, but for the type of content I'm going to be making, a format like this one seems much better.
+Despite failing almost instantly this project was still super fun to work on and I don’t regret it for a second.
+I still may use the character rigs for the occasional video, but for the type of content I’m going to be making, a format like this blog seems much better.
 It takes much less time to create, and takes much less time to consume.